Building Familiarity with Federal Foresight Approaches and Tools in the Yukon

 Conference participants, through the use of a number of facilitated techniques, received an introduction to foresight.
 The day began with a 3-horizons exercise (see textbox) that examined significant change that had already affected the territory and its government, as well as those factors emerging that might lead to further change over time.
 The exercise highlighted that as a consequence of changing relations with aboriginal groups, the boom-bust cycle, devolution, among others, that the last 40 years have been characterized by considerable change.

 Three Horizons is a facilitation technique that supports examination of change over time in a given system.
 It allows participants to explore the current state (Horizon 1), the desired future state (Horizon 3), and the tensions that may exist between vision and reality (Horizon 2).
 It supports conversations that recognize the need to address challenges in the first horizon, while fostering progress on innovations emerging in the third.
-Information on the approach is available here.
+Information on the approach is available here(link is external).

 In examining the factors that are in decline and those that are emerging, a number of key assumptions were unearthed and some key drivers of change came to light.
 For example, the issue of availability and distribution of energy, including alternative energy, are key considerations for territorial policy analysts.
 Similarly, the issue of territorial autonomy, including food security, transfer payments and economic independence, also came to light.
 Societal and governance issues, including demography and relations with aboriginal peoples in light of self-government, are top of mind.
 Finally, there is no doubt, given expressions of concern about infrastructure and climate change that the state of the environment is likely to lead to significant challenges over time.